lsandig/Kirstine.jl/docs/src/math.md

 Terms and notations in the field of experimental design vary between authors.
 This page documents the notation for `Kirstine.jl`.

-!!! warning

-    This overview is not yet mathematically rigorous and may contain errors.

 ## Preliminaries

   - The set of ``a×a`` symmetric non-negative definite matrices is denoted ``\SNNDMatrices{a}``.